PBW parametrizations and generalized preprojective algebras: Nilpotent varieties and MV polytopes

-In this subsection, we give a description of a version of Harder-Narasimhan polytopes for $\Pi$, namely warped Harder-Narasimhan polytopes by using $g$-vectors of $\tau$-tilting pairs.
+In this subsection, we give a description of a version of Harder-Narasimhan polytopes for $\Pi$.
+Namely, we give a description of \emph{generalized Harder-Narasimhan polytopes} (see Definition~\ref{def:gHN}) by using $g$-matrices developed in \S \ref{subsec:gvec}.
 We prove that they realize Mirkovi\'c-Vilonen polytopes.
-First, we recall the Auslander-Reiten inner product for the Grothendieck group. \begin{def-thm}[{Auslander-Reiten \cite[Theorem 1.4]{AR}}] Let $M$ and $N$ be $\Pi$-modules.
+First, we recall the Auslander-Reiten inner product for the Grothendieck group: \begin{def-thm}[{Auslander-Reiten~\cite[Theorem 1.4]{AR}}] Let $M$ and $N$ be $\Pi$-modules.
 Then, we have